-The term ‘agency worker’ applies to you if you are engaged by an agency who finds you work at a school and you are paid by the agency rather than directly by the school.
-The DfE’s guidance on the AWR and supply teachers makes it clear that the AWR apply to agency supply teachers and cannot be avoided on the basis that the relationship between the school and the teacher is a “business to business” relationship outside the scope of the Regulations.
+The term ‘agency worker’ applies to you if you are engaged by an agency that finds you work at a school and you are paid by the agency rather than directly by the school.
+The Department for Education (DfE) guidance on the AWR and supply teachers makes it clear that the regulations apply to agency supply teachers and cannot be avoided on the basis that the relationship between the school and the teacher is a ‘business to business’ relationship outside the scope of the AWR.

-The Regulations do not, however, apply to you if the agency introduces you to a school which then itself gives you an employment contract; neither do they apply if you are part of a local authority (LA) ‘pool’ and are employed and paid by the authority or a school, or if you are engaged and employed by a school directly.
-The Regulations also provide that the right to be paid equally does not apply to agency workers who have a “permanent contract of employment” with the agency (see below).
+The regulations do not apply to you if the agency introduces you to a school which then itself gives you an employment contract; neither do they apply if you are part of a local authority (LA) ‘pool’ and are employed and paid by the authority or a school, or if you are engaged and employed by a school directly.

-The DfE guidance states that agency teachers employed by an umbrella company are entitled to the equal pay and conditions provisions of the AWR, unless they have signed a ‘permanent contract of employment’ with the agency.
+The DfE guidance states that agency teachers employed by an umbrella company are entitled to the equal pay and conditions provisions of the AWR.

 Securing your pay rights under the AWR

 Seek NEU advice before sending one of the template letters appended to this advice.
 If that does not deliver an agreed payment, seek further advice.
-Remember that time limits apply to legal claims - so do not delay in seeking NEU advice.
-Remember also that NEU support in writing to your agency does not mean that you will receive NEU support in pursuing matters through any legal route.
+Time limits apply to legal claims so do not delay in seeking NEU advice.
+NEU support in writing to your agency does not mean that you will receive NEU support in pursuing matters through any legal route.

-There are 2 groups of rights: those applying from day 1 and those which apply after 12 weeks.
+There are two groups of rights: those applying from day one and those that apply after 12 weeks.

-Day 1 Rights – From day 1 of an assignment, the hirer (ie the school) must provide you with equal access to collective facilities and amenities already provided for other employees eg:
+Day 1 rights - From day 1 of an assignment, the hirer (i.e. the school) must provide you with equal access to collective facilities and amenities already provided for other employees, for example:

-- access to facilities e.g. canteen facilities, prayer room, staff common room, etc.;
+- access to canteen facilities, prayer room, staff common room, etc.

 - access to permanent vacancies (i.e. notification of vacancies and equal opportunity to access permanent employment).

-Rights after 12 Weeks – After 12 weeks in the ‘same role’ with the ‘same hirer’ (see below), 'the agency' will be responsible for providing you with the same basic pay and conditions as you would have received if you had been employed directly by the school, eg:
+Rights after 12 weeks - After 12 weeks in the same role with the same hirer (see below), the agency will be responsible for providing you with the same basic pay and conditions as you would have received if you had been employed directly by the school, for example:

-The school also has responsibilities under existing health and safety legislation in regard to supply teachers in any event.
+The school also has responsibilities under existing health and safety legislation in regard to supply teachers and support staff.

-Regulation 5 AWR provides that, after 12 weeks, an agency worker is entitled to the same basic working and employment conditions as they would be entitled to had they been recruited directly by the hirer to do the same job.
+The AWR provide that, after 12 weeks, an agency worker is entitled to the same basic working and employment conditions as they would be entitled to had they been recruited directly by the hirer to do the same job.

-Please note that the comparison is not to the pay of a teacher in a “comparable role” - it is to the pay which the agency teacher would receive if they were recruited to do the same role directly by the school.
-Where the supply teacher is on a daily contract, comparison will be to the pay of a supply teacher engaged directly on a day to day basis.
-Where the duration of the engagement is agreed at the outset to be for a fixed or minimum period of eg one term or one year, comparison will be with the pay of a teacher engaged directly on a fixed term contract for the duration of the engagement.
+The comparison is not to the pay of an agency worker in a ‘comparable role’ – it is to the pay that the agency worker would receive if they were recruited to do the same role directly by the school.
+Where the supply teacher or member of support staff is on a daily contract, comparison will be to the pay of a supply worker engaged directly on a day-to-day basis.
+Where the duration of the engagement is agreed at the outset to be for a fixed or minimum period of, e.g. one term or one year, comparison will be with the pay of a teacher/member of support staff engaged directly on a fixed-term contract for the duration of the engagement.

-The STPCD allows schools to decide for themselves how much they will pay newly appointed teachers - they do not have to pay newly appointed teachers at the same pay rate or pay point as in their previous school or in previous direct employment.
-Many schools follow NEU policy by adopting a school pay policy which provides for pay portability ie previous pay entitlements for experience to be maintained for newly appointed teachers.
-Where a school pay policy is silent on the issue, it is possible to refer to previous pay decisions in order to infer a policy which should be followed in subsequent decisions.
+The school teachers’ pay and conditions document (STPCD) allows schools to decide for themselves how much they will pay newly appointed teachers – they do not have to pay newly appointed teachers at the same pay rate or pay point as in their previous school or in previous direct employment.
+Many schools follow NEU policy by adopting a school pay policy, which provides for pay portability, ie previous pay entitlements for experience, to be maintained for newly appointed teachers.
+Where a school pay policy is silent on the issue, it is possible to refer to previous pay decisions in order to infer a policy that should be followed in subsequent decisions.

-Most school pay policies will not contain separate provisions on the pay of supply teachers engaged on a day to day basis.
-Where the school tries to argue that a policy on portability should not apply to such teachers, whether or not this is written into its policy, the NEU will argue that this approach is potentially discriminatory on various grounds and should not therefore be followed.
+Most school pay policies will not contain separate provisions on the pay of supply teachers engaged on a day-to-day basis.
+Where the school tries to argue that a policy on portability should not apply to such teachers, whether or not this is written into its policy, the NEU will argue that this approach is potentially discriminatory on various grounds and should not be followed.

 Schools are increasingly asking agencies to provide ‘cover supervisors’ whose roles do not include ‘specified work’ and who are therefore paid less.
 In circumstances where you are not undertaking specified work, there is no right to be paid the same rate as a teacher regardless of the fact that you are a qualified teacher.

-Reg.
-9 also defines ‘connected’ hirers, in an attempt to stop hirers and agencies deliberately moving agency workers around in order to prevent them acquiring AWR rights.
+The regulations also define ‘connected’ hirers, in an attempt to stop hirers and agencies deliberately moving agency workers around in order to prevent them acquiring AWR rights.
 Connected hirers are defined as hirers who are either directly or indirectly ‘controlled’ by another.
-This means that supply teachers working in various LA maintained schools in the same local authority area, or working in various academies or free schools under the same academy trust, can acquire AWR rights despite moving between schools.
+This means that supply staff working in various LA maintained schools in the same local authority area, or working in various academies or free schools under the same academy trust, can acquire AWR rights despite moving between schools.

-The NEU argues that the local authority should be regarded as the hirer in community and voluntary controlled schools, enabling all continuous periods of work in such schools to be aggregated for the qualifying period.
-The NEU also argues that all local authority maintained schools within the same authority should be regarded as ‘connected hirers’, again enabling continuous periods of work to be aggregated for the qualifying period.
+The NEU argues that the LA should be regarded as the hirer in community and voluntary controlled schools, enabling all continuous periods of work in such schools to be aggregated for the qualifying period.
+The NEU also argues that all LA maintained schools within the same authority should be regarded as connected hirers, enabling continuous periods of work to be aggregated for the qualifying period.

 The 12 weeks’ work must be undertaken in the same role.
-A role will be considered the ‘same’ role unless it involves a substantially different type of work.
+A role will be considered the same role unless it involves a substantially different type of work.
 The agency must send written notification to you if it intends to move you to a ‘new’ role.
-However, all classroom teaching is substantively the ‘same’ role for the purposes of the Regulations.
+All classroom teaching is substantively the same role for the purposes of the regulations.

-- any break for any reason up to 6 weeks;
+- any break for any reason up to six weeks.

 - up to 28 weeks’ sickness absence or jury service.